edgedb/edgedb/docs/guides/tutorials/cloudflare_workers.rst

 Cloudflare Workers
 ==================

-:edb-alt-title: Using EdgeDB in Cloudflare Workers
+:edb-alt-title: Using Gel in Cloudflare Workers

 This guide demonstrates how to integrate EdgeDB with Cloudflare Workers to build serverless applications that can interact with EdgeDB.

 It covers the following: